Inedo/inedo-docs/Content/proget/api/security/permissions/delete.md

 ## HTTP Request Specification

-To delete a permission, simply `DELETE` to the URL with the `permissionId` query argument specifying the permission id:
+To delete a Permission, simply `DELETE` to the URL with the `permissionId` query argument specifying the Permission id:

 ```plaintext
 DELETE /api/security/permissions/delete?permissionId=«permission-id»